kiabim/pid-controller-simulator/README.md

 Typically, every process can be mathematically represented by a model to conduct tests before practical implementation.
 For example, launching a space rocket incurs high production costs and poses significant risks.
 Therefore, it undergoes a series of simulations using a mathematical model (such as a transfer function or state-space model) to mitigate potential failures before the actual launch.

-1. For the simulator, G(s) is formed by a numerator and a denominator, both comprising polynomials.
+:point_right: 1.
+For the simulator, G(s) is formed by a numerator and a denominator, both comprising polynomials.
 Let's consider an example to clarify the process:

 $$
 G(s)= \frac{s+2}{s^2+5s +4}